Charles Jourdain: Ultimate Fighting Championship

 Making his promotional debut on short notice, Jourdain faced Des Green on May 18, 2019, at UFC Fight Night 152.
 He lost the fight via unanimous decision.

-Jourdain would next face Doo Ho Choi at UFC Fight Night: Edgar vs. The Korean Zombie on December 21, 2019.
+Jourdain would next face Doo Ho Choi at UFC Fight Night 165 on December 21, 2019.
 Choi would drop Jourdain early with the rest of the round consisting of exchanges that would lead to Choi breaking his left arm on a spinning backfist attempt, Jourdain would later drop Choi with 0:21 seconds left in round 1.
 Round 2 would see more exchanges between the two fighters With 30 seconds left in the round, Jourdain dropped Choi with a left cross and then a right hook.
 He won the fight via TKO at 4:32 seconds of round 2.
-Earning him his first win in the promotion and a Fight of the Night bonus.
+The fight earned him a Fight of the Night bonus.

-Returning to action amidst the COVID-19 pandemic, Jourdain faced Andre Fili at UFC on ESPN: Eye vs. Calvillo on June 13, 2020.
+Returning to action amidst the COVID-19 pandemic, Jourdain faced Andre Fili at UFC on ESPN 10 on June 13, 2020.
 The first round saw the two exchanging on the feet with Jourdain knocking Fili down with an overhand left.
 Fili secured a take down near the end of the round two.
 Jourdain lost the fight via split decision.

-Jourdain next faced Joshua Culibao on October 4, 2020 at UFC on ESPN: Holm vs. Aldana.
+Jourdain next faced Joshua Culibao on October 4, 2020 at UFC on ESPN 16.
 The bout would see both fighters push the pace and employ their game plans.
 The fight would go the distance ending with a split draw result.

 Jourdain was scheduled to face Steve Garcia on March 13, 2021, at UFC Fight Night 187.
 On February 24, Garcia pulled out of the fight due to injury and was replaced by UFC newcomer Marcelo Rojo.
 He won the fight by technical knockout in the third round.

 Jourdain was scheduled to face Lerone Murphy on September 4, 2021, at UFC Fight Night 191.
 However, Murphy was pulled from the event due to visa issues, and he was replaced by Julian Erosa.
 Jourdain lost the fight via a submission in round three.

-As the last bout of his prevailing contract, Jourdain faced Andre Ewell on December 18, 2021, at UFC Fight Night: Lewis vs. Daukaus.
+As the last bout of his prevailing contract, Jourdain faced Andre Ewell on December 18, 2021, at UFC Fight Night 199.
 He won the bout via unanimous decision.

 As the first bout of his new four-fight contract Jourdain was scheduled to face Ilia Topuria, replacing Movsar Evloev, on January 22, 2022, at UFC 270.
 However, Topuria was pulled from the card due to a medical issue related to cutting weight and the bout was cancelled.